vmstan/gravity-sync/README.md

 ### The Less Easy Way

-You will essentially download and overwrite the `gravity-sync.sh` file with a newer version.
-You should review the contents of the script bundle (specifically the example configuration file) to make sure there are no new additional files or required settings.
+You will need to download and overwrite the `gravity-sync.sh` file with a newer version.
+If you've chosen this path, I won't lay out exactly what you'll need to do every time, but you should at least review the contents of the script bundle (specifically the example configuration file) to make sure there are no new additional files or required settings.

 ### Either Way
 The main goal of Gravity Sync is to be simple to execute and maintain, so any additional requirements should also be called out when it's executed.
 After updating, be sure to manually run a `./gravity-sync.sh compare` or `./gravity-sync.sh pull` to validate things are still working as expected.